Breaking a chaotic image encryption algorithm based on modulo addition and XOR operation: Cryptanalysis

+The success of the method \textit{W2) can be analyzed as follows.
+Assume $key1, key2$ distributes uniformly, one can get the probability that at least one bit (exclude the most significant bit) of $key(k)$ satisfy $s(k, i)=1$ and one condition of Eq.~(\ref{eq:determinebits1}) is}

+From the above analysis, one can see that $B(k)$, $k=0\sim 8MN/n-1$, can be determined with a probability larger than $1-\left(\frac{3}{4}\right)^{n-1}$ when $\alpha$, $\beta$ and $x$ in Eq.~(\ref{eq:essentialfunction}) distributes uniformly.
+Although pixels of natural images follow Gaussian distribution, and $J_1(k)$ and $J_2(k)$ in Eq.~(\ref{eq:DifferentialEquation}) do not distribute uniformly, we still can believe that the success probability of this method is very high since only one bit satisfying the conditions in Eq.~(\ref{eq:determinebits1}) is needed, especially when $n$ is relatively large.

-To verify the real performance of the above analysis, some experiments are carried out on some plain-images of size $512\times 512$ when $n=32$.
+To verify the real performance of the above analysis, a number of experiments are carried out on some plain-images of size $512\times 512$ with the method \textit{W1)} when $n=32$.
 When $x_0=319684607/2^{32}$, $key_1=3835288501$, and $key_2=1437224678$.
 Two known plain-images ``Peppers" and ``Baboon", and the corresponding cipher-images are adopted.
-Equivalent key $key1^*$, $key2^*$ and $\{B^*(k)\}_{k=0}^{8MN/n-1}$ is used to decrypt another cipher-image shown in Fig.~\ref{fig:DecryptedLenna}a) and the recovered result is shown in Fig.~\ref{fig:DecryptedLenna}b).
+Equivalent key $key1^*$, $key2^*$ and $\{B^*(k)\}_{k=0}^{8MN/n-1}$ is used to decrypt another cipher-image shown in Fig.~\ref{fig:DecryptedLenna}a) and the recovered result is shown in Fig.~\ref{fig:DecryptedLenna}b), which is identical with the original version.
+From the experiment, we found that only a little pixels (no more than ten pixels for plain-image of size $512\times 512$) are not recovered correctly when $n\leq 28$.
+This agree with our expectation as the probability that none of condition of Eq.~(\ref{eq:determineBk}) and condition~(\ref{eq:SpecialCondition}) are satisfied become larger when $n$ is smaller.